elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 Notice that Phoenix displays _a lot_ of helpful information.
 First, the output shows all the files that were generated (don't worry if it seems overwhelming at first; we're only going to start with a handful of these files).
-Then we see some information about how to configure our database and run the web server.
+Then, we see some information about how to configure our database and start the server.

 ## Configuring the Database